-An aromatic expression of blackberry, figs and cherry, with herbs, balsamic and tobacco in the background.
+Chianti "When We Dance" opens with an aromatic expression of blackberry, figs and cherry on the nose, with herbs, balsamic and tobacco in the background.
 Elegant and lively attack, with intense notes of black berries, red fruits, mellow tannins and a great acidity in the finish.

 Toscana wine region around Florence in central Italy is home to the Chianti region, which is famous for Sangiovese-based red wines.
 Super Tuscan wines also helped the region to gain international recognition for outstanding quality wines based on Cabernet Sauvignon and Merlot.
 Trebbiano is also grown for the production of white wines.